-When I read that Top Gear had given just its sixth ever perfect 10/10 to the new Toyota GR Yaris back in November – the other five perfect scores being held by Ferrari, Porsche, and McLaren – I was pretty damn excited to get behind the wheel.
+When I read that Top Gear had given just its sixth ever perfect 10/10 to the new Toyota GR Yaris back in November – the other five perfect scores being held by Ferrari, Porsche, and McLaren – I was pretty damn excited to get behind the wheel, James even more so before the launch of the GR Yaris Rallye Edition.

 Fast forward a month and I’m in Canberra on a scorching hot early-summer’s day doing just that.
 We’re here to test one of the most hotly anticipated cars in recent memory, and Toyota’s first real home-grown street-legal race-car in decades.
 The press convoy pulls out of QT Canberra and onto the Capital’s empty (and well laid) roads for an hour drive through a number of winding passes before an afternoon at a driver training centre to see what this purebred rally car can really do.